smart-data-models/dataModel.SocialMedia/SMPost/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `belongsToCollection`: The IDs of the SMCollections, which this post is a part of.  - `createdBy`: The ID of the SMUser that created this post.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAnalysis`: The IDs of the SMAnalyses that analyze this post.  - `hasHashtags`: The hashtags of the post.  - `hasImages`: The URLs of the content that is in image form.  - `hasInteractionCount`: The different interactions of this post.  - `hasLanguage`: The language of the post.  - `hasMentions`: The IDs of the SMUsers mentioned in this post.  - `hasPostURL`: The URL of the post.  - `hasPrivacyLevel`: The privacy setting of the post.  - `hasReferencedLocations`: The IDs of the locations referenced in this post.  - `hasText`: The content that is in textual form.  - `hasThumbnails`: The thumbnail URLs of the post.  - `hasVideos`: The URLs of the content that is in video form.  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `platform`: Platform of post.  - `postCreatedAt`: The datetime of the creation of the SMPost.  - `postId`: The  post ID of the SMPost.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAnalysis`: The IDs of the SMAnalyses that analyze this post.  - `hasHashtags`: The hashtags of the post.  - `hasImages`: The URLs of the content that is in image form.  - `hasInteractionCount`: The different interactions of this post.  - `hasLanguage`: The language of the post.  - `hasMentions`: The IDs of the SMUsers mentioned in this post.  - `hasPostURL`: The URL of the post.  - `hasPrivacyLevel`: The privacy setting of the post.  - `hasReferencedLocations`: The IDs of the locations referenced in this post.  - `hasText`: The content that is in textual form.  - `hasThumbnails`: The thumbnail URLs of the post.  - `hasVideos`: The URLs of the content that is in video form.  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `platform`: Platform of post.  - `postCreatedAt`: The datetime of the creation of the SMPost.  - `postId`: The  post ID of the SMPost.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI-LD Entity Type.
 It must be equal to SMPost.
 Required properties
 - `id`  - `platform`  - `postCreatedAt`  - `postId`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)